bashup/events/README.md

 #### event once

-`event once` *event cmd [args...]* is like `event on`, except that the callback is removed before it's invoked, ensuring it will be called at most once, even if *event* is emitted multiple times:
+`event once` *event cmd [args...]* is like `event on`, except that the callback is unsubscribed before it's invoked, ensuring it will be called at most once, even if *event* is emitted multiple times in a row:

 ````sh
     $ event once "something"/_ echo